-RIM issues Q4 2012 earnings report, announces Jim Balsillie's resignation from boardAlex Wagner - Deputy Managing Editor, News Desk
+RIM issues Q4 2012 earnings report, announces Jim Balsillie's resignation from boardAlex Wagner - Editorial Director of News and Content

 A lot has changed with RIM since it last issued an earnings report, including the arrival of BlackBerry PlayBook OS 2.0, but the biggest change has been the arrival of new CEO Thorsten Heins.
 Today RIM delivered the results of its Q4 fiscal 2012, its first such report under Heins, and there are even more big changes coming out of the company today.
 The biggest news is that former co-CEO Jim Balsillie has resigned as Director of RIM's Board.
 "As I complete my retirement from RIM, I'm grateful for this remarkable experience and for the opportunity to have worked with outstanding professionals who helped turn a Canadian idea into a global success," Balsillie said.
 RIM also announced that CTO David Yach is retiring and COO of Global Operations Jim Rowan has decided to pursue other interests.